SherlockHolmes07/AskFlow2/readme.md

 <li>User can also attach some tags of topics on which the question is based upon.
 </li>
 <li>
-This tags also been used in way that users can filter questions related to a particular tag by clicking on it.
+These tags also been used in way that users can filter questions related to a particular tag by clicking on it.
 </li>

 <li>